jhchein/AzureML-Job-Replayer/README.md

 Options:

-- `--filter`: Filter jobs by status or name pattern
-- `--dry-run`: Validate extraction and replay without submitting jobs to the target workspace
+- `--dry-run`: Validate extraction and replay without submitting jobs to the target workspace (currently only implemented for replay)
-- `--limit`: Limit the number of jobs to process (useful for testing)
+- `--limit`: Limit the number of jobs to process (useful for testing, currently only implemented for replay)
 - `--output`: Specify the path to save extracted job metadata (default: `data/jobs.json`)
+- ~~`--filter`: Filter jobs by status or name pattern (not implemented)~~

 Example: